karinhogenbirk/famousProgrammers/Readme.md

 - Rewrite functions to be reusable
 - Split up answer enpoints: `POST /questions/programmers/answer` & `POST /questions/projects/answer`
 - Simplify answer logic: find the right programmer once, then check the answer, count the votes and respond

+## Changes for deployment

+- Localhost in the url is not allowed!
+- Solution: Express hosts html files and images